ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `exceptionally` method transforms an exception and converts the result from being completed exceptionally to completed normally.
+The `exceptionally` method transforms an exception and converts the result from completed exceptionally to completed normally.

 ```